 With planes coming in from the United States, the United Kingdom and all over, which countries offer a good deal on foreign currency?
 It's been an up-and-down year for the Australian Dollar - also known as the Aussie Battler.

-We’ve calculated how the Aussie Dollar has performed over the last year, as well as provided a reference point using The Economist’s ‘Big Mac Index’ so you can get a feel for how expensive things are in that country.
+We’ve calculated how the Aussie Dollar has performed over the past year, as well as provided a reference point using The Economist’s 'Big Mac Index' so you can get a feel for how expensive things are in that country.
 (The Economist says a Big Mac costs $6.55 in Australia).
 Global inflation concerns means a Big Mac could be much more expensive in a country compared to a year ago.